-- Four live group coaching events, one each week from July 6-Aug.
-2. Three were live virtual and one was live in person. - Interactve lesson plans and activities that featured asynchronous videos of the Robin coaches to deepen understanding of skills students had already learned.
-These 3-minute videos from each coach are used as the basis for longer lesson plans, which include reading and writing prompts, and as separate short exercises emphasizing practice of the skills, mindsets and tools students were taught.

-• A Mindfulness Challenge in which more than 100 students participated.
-After the initial live coaching sessions, students were asked to log in for 30 days in a row.
-The challenge was a fun, gamified experience that encouraged students to build mentally healthy habits
+- Life challenge lesson plans and activities that featured asynchronous videos of the Robin coaches to deepen understanding of skills students had already learned.
+These 3-minute videos from each coach are used as the basis for longer lesson plans, which include reading and writing prompts, and as separate short exercises emphasizing practice of the skills, mindsets, and tools students were taught. - A Mindfulness Challenge in which more than 100 students participated.
+After the initial session with the live speaker/coach, students were asked to log in for 30 days in a row.
+The challenge was a fun, gamified experience that encouraged students to build mentally healthy habits.

-The program aligned with the Collaborative on Social and Emotional Learning (CASEL).
-The multidisciplinary network recommends that schoolwide implementation of social-emotional learning incorporate a systemic model that includes explicit and embedded lessons along with youth voice and engagement, adult social-emotional learning, and aligned community partnerships.
+The programs matched guidance from the Collaborative on Social and Emotional Learning (CASEL).
+The multidisciplinary network recommends that school-wide implementation of social-emotional learning incorporate a systemic model that includes explicit and embedded lessons along with youth voice and engagement, adult social-emotional learning, and aligned community partnerships.